hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 The subgrid of the `compute` block is given by the PEs that lie in the `subgrid_expression`.

-`Compute` blocks may contain the following statements, some of which are asynchronous and return completions that may be used to synchronize computations.
+`compute` blocks may contain the following statements, some of which are asynchronous and return completions that may be used to synchronize computations.
 ```rust
 // Send (asynchronous)